Frequently asked questions

 • 1 sun hat, 1 sunscreen lotion;

-• 1 canteen or refillable water bottle, flashlight;
+• 1 canteen or refillable water bottle

 • Insect repellent with DEET or ICARIDIN